Tomas4python/chatbot/README.md

 To set up a Jupyter Lab or Jupyter Notebook environment in Anaconda, create a new environment using the following commands in Anaconda Command Promt or Power Shell:
 ```
-conda create -n py310 python=3.10
+conda create -n py310_tf210 python=3.10
-conda activate py310
+conda activate py310_tf210
-conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
+conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0 # Choose this if you have cuda driver installed
+python -m pip install chardet charset_normalizer
 python -m pip install "tensorflow==2.10"
 python -m pip install pyarrow
 python -m pip install fastparquet
+python -m pip install scikit-learn
+python -m pip install matplotlib
+python -m pip install nltk
+python -m pip install spacy
+python -m spacy download en_core_web_sm
 ```
+After successful installation go to Anaconda Navigator, choose py310_tf210 environment and choose Jupyter Lab or Jupyter Notebook which one you appreciate more.
-This installation ensures the possibility of using the GPU.
+This installation ensures the possibility of using the GPU, if you have NVIDIA GPU and CUDA drivers installed.
+How to install CUDA - google for "CUDA Installation Guide" and "CUDA Toolkit Downloads".

 ## Usage